NEWLY DIAGNOSED

 - MSH6

-MMR means mismatch repair.
-It is one of the cell’s DNA spell-check systems.
-Its job is to help fix copying mistakes when cells divide.
+Mismatch repair is one of the cell’s DNA spell-check systems.
+Its job is to help fix copying mistakes that often occur when cells divide.

 Why it matters: dMMR can make a tumour more visible to the immune system.
 It should trigger an early immunotherapy discussion, not be discovered late.